axonotes/AxonotesCore/README.md

 This `AxonotesCore` repository is a monorepo that houses the foundational code for Axonotes:

+- **`/dashboard`**:

+    - The Axonotes web dashboard application.
+    - Built with **[SvelteKit](https://kit.svelte.dev/)** for the web interface.
+    - Provides browser-based access to Axonotes functionality.
+    - Handles authentication, collaboration features, and web-optimized workflows.

 - **`/app`**:

     - The Axonotes desktop application.
     - Built with **[Tauri](https://tauri.app/)** (using **[SvelteKit](https://kit.svelte.dev/)** for the frontend).
-    - Provides the cross-platform user interface (Windows, macOS, Linux) and client-side logic.
+    - Provides the cross-platform native desktop experience (Windows, macOS, Linux).
     - Handles offline-first capabilities and synchronization with the backend.

 - **`/server`**:

     - The backend logic and data modules running on **[SpaceTimeDB](https://spacetimedb.com/)**.
     - Written in **Rust**.
     - Manages real-time collaboration, data persistence, and the detailed version history system.

-> **Note:** Directory names are placeholders and may evolve.
+- **`/SpacetimeDB`**:

+    - Git subtree of the SpaceTimeDB engine for custom modifications.
+    - Allows us to contribute upstream and maintain our own customizations.

 ## ⏳ Current Stage